 The Baboon Management Programme has transformed the lives of residents and communities in baboon-affected areas.
 The aim of baboon management is to prevent human-wildlife conflict by keep baboons away from the urban edge and out of town.
 This not only ensures the safety of residents but also the conservation, health and welfare of the baboons.

-Human Wildlife Solutions is the service provider to the City of Cape Town for baboon management on the Cape Peninsula.
-The company, situated in Hout Bay, is managed by Dr Philip Richardson, a behavioural ecology specialist.
+The City of Cape Town for baboon management is outsourced to private sector partner, Human Wildlife Solutions.
+The company, situated in Tokai, Cape Town, is managed by Dr Philip Richardson, a behavioural ecology specialist.
 The company’s mission is to preserve biodiversity by providing innovative, non-invasive and sustainable solutions to resolve conflict situations between humans and wildlife.
+HWS has held the City of Cape Town baboon management contract through successive public tender bids since July 2012.

 South African National Parks, (SANParks), manages a system of parks which represents the indigenous fauna, flora, landscapes and associated cultural heritage of the country.
 Six Peninsula baboon troops are found in the Cape of Good Hope section of the Table Mountain National Park and are managed by SANParks.